Tanskanee/drizzle-neo/README.md

 # Drizzle-NEO

-A version of Drizzle AI that remembers past conversations and has long-term memory.

-WARNING!
+## Drizzle AI - Uusi ääni kasvista! 🌿💬

+**Drizzle AI:n uudella teknologialla voit kuulla kasvien tarinoita.** 🌱

+Vuodesta toiseen, teemme työtasi, meidän kasvavat!
+Nyt voit kuulla nekin!
+AI-teknologia yhdistää sinut ja kasvien maailmaan, luodaksesi uuden luovaa yhteyttä luonnon kanssa.
+Drizzle AI:n avulla saat tietoa kasvin tarinoista, jotka kertovat häiriöistä tai tarvitsemuksesta.

+**Mitä tämä tarkoittaa?**

+* Tieto riippuu kasvien väriin ja kasvustoon.
+* Kuulet kasvien tarinoita, jotka kertovat häiriöistä tai tarvitsemuksesta.
+* Tulet luomaan uusia ja vastuullisia ympäristön tasapainotuksia.

+**Oletko valmis luomaan uuden maailman kasviin?**

+_Toivoisitteeko kokeilemaan Drizzle AI:tä?_

+## Introduction

+Drizzle NEO is a version of Drizzle AI that remembers past conversations, is able to call tools, has long-term memory, etc. (more features listed below) It can be seen as a continuation to my previous IoT project, which was a fairly rudimentary system that generated a single message based on a plant's moisure level, with no memory or anything else fancy.

+## Warnings!

 This project has only been tested on Linux.
 It may or may not work inside WSL2.

-WARNING!
-This project has been only tested using a locally hosted llama-swap instance inside my LAN.
-This project should work with any other OpenAI-compatible endpoint (ChatGPT, Gemini, etc.), but that is not guaranteed.
+Additionally, it has only been tested using a locally hosted llama-swap instance inside my LAN.
+This project should work with any OpenAI-compatible endpoint (ChatGPT, Gemini, etc.), but that is not guaranteed.
 Instructions and configurations for setting up a llama-swap server are included inside `./llama-swap`.

 ## Features

-- Conversation (short-term) history (stored in context.txt)
+- Conversation (short-term memory) history (stored in context.txt)
 - Automatic pruning and archival of conversation history
 - Long-term memory via memory generation (stored in memory.txt) and RAG (from archived conversations in `context-archive.json`)
 - Tool use via the MCP protocol
 - Text-to-speech (hosted externally)
-- Speech-to-text using pywhispercpp
+- Speech-to-text hands-free conversations using pywhispercpp

 ## Installation